The Vancouver International Boat Show takes place in February at BC Place and at the marina at Granville Island. Hundreds of boats are for sale.

 There is a lot more to do at the Boat Show other than just look at boats, motors and marine equipment.

-There are over 100 seminars scheduled for 2025 including ones with boating experts, world explorers, environmentalists and even underwater treasure hunters.
-In addition to all the seminars, over 150 exhibitors participate, with 30,000 or more people attending the event in busy years.
+There were over 100 seminars scheduled for 2025 including ones with boating experts, world explorers, environmentalists and even underwater treasure hunters.
+In addition to all the seminars, over 150 exhibitors participated this year, with 30,000 or more people attending the event in busy years.

-One of the big attractions at the event in 2024 was the Princess X80 ‘Superfly’ which is an 80-foot yacht.
-It’s actually just one of only three of its kind in the world!
+One of the big attractions at the event in 2024 was the Princess X80 “Superfly” which is an 80-foot yacht.
+It’s actually just one of only three of its kind in the world.
 The vessel made its Canadian debut during the 2023 Boat Show and returned in 2024.
-Hopefully it will be back in 2025, but details are to be confirmed as of early January.
+Details of its return in 2025 were pending.

 Ferry and Bus Shuttle Service